-Kenya

-Ol Donyo Lodge 2014 Ride Information Sheet
+Kenya Ol Donyo Lodge 2019 Ride Information Sheet

-Ol Donyu Lodge is a privately owned 20 bed lodge situated in southern Kenya, on the slopes of the Chyulu Hills, between Amboseli and Tsavo National Parks.
+Ol Donyo Lodge is a privately owned lodge situated in southern Kenya, on the slopes of the Chyulu Hills, between Amboseli and Tsavo National Parks.
 It was originally built in 1986 as the home of Richard Bonham, one of Kenya's best-known safari guides and is in an enviable position, only 100kms from Mount Kilimanjaro.
-In recent years it has been redesigned and parts have been rebuilt and it is now one of the most original and luxurious lodges in the whole of East Africa.
-It also has exclusive access to over quarter of a million acres of pristine wilderness on the Mbirikani group ranch, land owned by the Masai that is unspoilt, untouristed, varied in terrain and landscape and home to numerous game species including the 'big five'.
+In 2008 the lodge was redesigned, parts were rebuilt and it is now one of the most original and luxurious lodges in the whole of East Africa.
+It also has exclusive access to over quarter of a million acres of pristine wilderness on the Mbirikani group ranch, land owned by the Masai that is unspoilt, untouristed, varied in terrain and landscape and home to numerous game species including the 'big 5'.

 Dates The lodge is open year round.
-Stays are organised to suit for anything from 2 to 14 nights and can be combined with a few nights 'fly' camping (generally not an option in April, May and November due to the possibility of rain).
-Please contact us to discuss your plans and to check availability.
+Stays are organised to suit for anything from 2 to 14 nights and can be combined with a night or two 'fly' camping (generally not an option from March to May or November due to the possibility of rain, and over Christmas & New Year).
+Please contact us at Ride World Wide to discuss your plans and to check availability.

-The Horses There are currently about 25 horses, based in purpose built stables about 1⁄4 mile from Ol Donyo Lodge.
-The horses are mostly between 14hh and 17hh with a few of 17hh plus and a couple of smaller ponies that are ideal for children.
-They are of varying breeds, including South African Boerperds, Thoroughbreds, Namibian Warmbloods, Somali cross ponies, TB shire crosses and a Percheron for heavier riders.
+The Horses There are currently 10 horses, based in purpose built stables about 1/4 mile from Ol Donyo Lodge.
+The horses are between 15hh and 17hh and include South African Boerperds, Thoroughbreds, various crossbreeds, a Somali pony and a Percheron for heavier riders.
 All are very well-schooled, responsive and enjoyable to ride as well as sensible to handle, used to game and at home in the bush.
 Several are also natural jumpers and will enthusiastically clear obstacles of up to 4 foot - a great bonus on safari for experienced riders.
 The horses are ridden in English tack, usually snaffle bridles and either general-purpose English saddles (leather or good quality Wintecs), endurance saddles or a limited number of comfortable McClellan saddles ('cavalry type' saddles that are a cross between an English and Western style).
 Seat savers and saddle blankets with pockets in which to carry a water bottle (supplied) and small personal possessions (eg sun cream, small camera etc), are provided.
-Grooms look after the horses at the stables and on mobile safaris preparing them for rides.
+Grooms look after the horses at the stables and at fly camps.